whatwg/meta/CONTRIBUTING.md

 Leave the **Allow edits from maintainers** option enabled to allow reviewers to fix trivial issues directly on your branch rather than needing to write review comments asking you make the edits.
 For more details, see [Improving collaboration with forks](https://github.com/blog/2247-improving-collaboration-with-forks) in the GitHub Blog.

 After you have created a pull request, HTML and HTML diff output will be generated, and a bot will take care of linking those from your pull request comment (typically within several minutes).
-These are useful for review and implementing from the standard with the proposed change incorperated.
+These are useful for review and implementing from the standard with the proposed change incorporated.

 ## Building